 The Melting Pot Genealogical Society was organized in September 1976 by Ms. Inez Cline and others.
 It is a non-profit organization dedicated to the assimilation and preservation of historical and genealogical documents.
-It boasts a reference library of over 6,300 volumes, as well as historical journals, microfilm, and microfiche (see library inventory).
+We publish an annual journal, The Kettle, and other books of genealogical significance to Garland County, Arkansas.
+We maintain a genealogy reference library of over 6,000 volumes, historical journals, microfilm, and microfiche.

 Calendar of Events